Bosch-0/Project-Muggle/README.md

 ### What will this achieve?

 - Better UI/UX for current and future users of Bitcoin Core products such as the GUI / website.
-- More design focused contributors.
-- Stronger design focus in the contribution process.
+- More design focused contributors / stronger design contribution process.
 - Save time and resources by reducing  developmental debt - both technical and design.